Who Will Win The ‘Game Of Thrones’? Kate Beckinsale And Other Celebrities React

 “I gotta go team Jon Snow, I gotta go Jon.
 There’s no one more noble, he’s earned it.”

-Ralph Macchio of Cobra Kai said that there are so many theories and he just wants the series to keep going, and Jared Harris of Chernobyl said he keeps going around in circles trying to answer the question himself.
+Ralph Macchio of Cobra Kai said that there are so many theories, and he just wants the series to keep going.
+Meanwhile, Jared Harris of Chernobyl said he keeps going around in circles, trying to answer the question himself.

 But others didn’t appear to be familiar enough with the show to give a real answer.